Accurate close interactions of Stokes spheres using lubrication-adapted image systems: The method of fundamental solutions

-where $\vec t$ is a point torque at $\vec y$.
+The associated flow field is given by } where $\vec t$ is a point torque at $\vec y$.
 The fourth type of singularity, the potential dipole, $\mathbb D$, can be interpreted as an opposite source and sink of fluid mass separated by an infinitesimal distance along a given unit vector \cite{Graham}.
-A potential dipole with strength $\vec d$ at $\vec y$ gives rise to a fluid velocity field of the form
+A potential dipole with strength $\vec d$ at $\vec y$ gives rise to a fluid velocity field of the form \revTwo{ where } With $\mathbb S$, $\mathbb T$, $\mathbb R$ and $\mathbb D$ in place, a generalization of the representation in \eqref{sum} is to write the solution to \eqref{stokeseq} due to a single particle as